SanjinKurelic/CapitalBusConnect/README.md

 #### Routes page

-The routes page gives the administrator an ability to change or add the bus routes. **Note:** This is not available as source code so it's disabled in this version of CBC.
+The routes page gives the administrator an ability to change or add bus routes. **Note:** This is not available as source code, so it's disabled in this version of CBC.

  ![](https://github.com/SanjinKurelic/CapitalBusConnect/blob/master/images/routes.jpg)